Alsace08/yiming.wang.cv/_pages/about.md

 # 🔥 News

+- *2025.01*: Two papers about Trustworthy AI and Mathematical Reasoning are accepted by <a href="https://iclr.cc/Conferences/2025">ICLR 2025</a>.
 - *2024.09*: One paper about Mathematical Reasoning and Out-of-Distribution Detection is accepted by <a href="https://neurips.cc/Conferences/2024">NeurIPS 2024</a>.
-- *2024.09*: Two paper about Summarization and LLM Safety are accepted by <a href="https://2024.emnlp.org/">EMNLP 2024</a>.
+- *2024.09*: Two paper about Summarization and LLM Agent are accepted by <a href="https://2024.emnlp.org/">EMNLP 2024</a>.
 - *2024.05*: One paper about LLM Reasoning is accepted by <a href="https://2024.aclweb.org/">ACL 2024</a>.
-- *2023.06*: I earn my B.S. in Artificial Intelligence with a 1/31 overall ranking.
+- *2023.06*: I earned my B.S. in Artificial Intelligence with a 1/31 overall ranking.
 - *2023.05*: One paper about LLM Summarization (SumCoT) is accepted by <a href="https://2023.aclweb.org/">ACL 2023</a>.
 - *2022.08*: One paper about Low-resource Summarization is accepted by <a href="https://coling2022.org/">COLING 2022</a>.